Character Education: Values and Virtues

 - Tolerance of those of different faiths and beliefs

-At Longmeadow Primary School, we actively promote these fundamental British values which are taught through our broad and balanced curriculum helping to prepare our children for life in modern Britain.
+At our school, we actively promote these fundamental British values which are taught through our broad and balanced curriculum helping to prepare our children for life in modern Britain.

 We actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including any extremist views.

 Pupil's voice is used as a tool for school improvement.
 Our School Council is democratically elected by their class, with two representatives from each class across our school.